 01 of 20

 03 of 20

 Living Room Hammock

 How do you make every square inch in a single room apartment count?
-In this open-plan space by Studio Ilse, a removable hammock becomes a flexible furniture solution that adapts to the homeowner's needs.Continue to 6 of 21 below.
+In this open-plan space by Studio Ilse, a removable hammock becomes a flexible furniture solution that adapts to the homeowner's needs.
+It can serve as pure decoration, a practical lounging feature, or as a catch-basket for throw pillows and blankets.Continue to 5 of 20 below.

-You say you don't have room for a traditional hammock?
+Do you say that you don't have room for a traditional hammock?
 You can still get your swing on with this DIY project by Park and Cube.
-The project uses extra-strength yarn to knit a sweet hanging chair.Continue to 9 of 21 below.
+The project uses extra-strength yarn to knit a sweet hanging chair.
+When suspending a hammock or swing from the ceiling, it's critical to anchor it in ceiling joists to ensure strength.Continue to 8 of 20 below.

 The coziest detail in this modern apartment designed by Svoya Studio is the plush, braided hammock placed by the foyer.
-Not only does it make the home's atmosphere more relaxing, but it also functions as a room divider between the entrance and main living area.Continue to 10 of 21 below.
+Not only does it make the home's atmosphere more relaxing, but it also functions as a room divider between the entrance and main living area.Continue to 9 of 20 below.